-She has conducted many training workshops in Canada and internationally.
-Her articles on treatment outcomes, training evaluation, trauma and addiction, and a conceptual relational framework for addiction and mental health were published in peer reviewed international journals.
+A trainer and speaker in Canada and internationally, her articles on couple treatment outcomes, training evaluation, trauma and addiction, and a conceptual relational framework for addiction and mental health were published in peer reviewed international journals.
 To access her articles, go to: https://www.uleth.ca/dspace/handle/10133/546